vanshika1501/An-Explainable-Deep-Learning-Approach-for-Multimodal-Skin-Lesion-Classification/README.md

 3. A scientific method for comparing and contrasting unimodal and multimodal networks.
-Our results unequivocally demonstrate that the proposed custom multimodal Convolutional Network segmented the skin lesions with a Sensitivity of 89.03% and a Specificity of 89.12%.
-The proposed multimodal method outperformed unimodal methods.
+Our results unequivocally demonstrate that the proposed custom multimodal Convolutional Network segmented the skin lesions with a Sensitivity and a Specificity of 90% The proposed multimodal method outperformed unimodal methods.

 ## EXPERIMENTAL RESULTS